girish193/BFS-point-robot/README.md

 ## Run Code

 Open the file "4x4 puzzle with tracking.py" in an IDE (Spyder, VS Code etc) of your choice.
-All the test cases are given as input and solutions are found in the same python file.
-Further "nodePath_{*}.txt" files are generated which contains the solution strategy for a given initial and goal states.Also it contains information of other nodes generated (only string representation is mentioned in column major order).
+Enter input of your choice.

 ## Description
 This code aims at solving 15 puzzle problem with BFS.
 All the nodes corresponding with different positions of the blank tile are explored until a goal is found.